Frequently Asked Questions

 Do you write "excuses" for missed classes or employment?

 The Student Health and Wellness Center does NOT write medical excuses.
-We will document illness in very limited instances:
+We will provide documentation as part of recommended treatment in very limited instances:

 - Students who are sent home by the Health and Wellness Center (i.e. communicable disease)